-And it’s worth remembering that it will be important to some if not all your guests how their personally chosen gifts to be appreciated.
+And it’s worth remembering that it will be important to some, if not all your guests, that personally chosen gifts are appreciated.
 However, there’s no point asking for something you really don’t need.
-To avoid five toasters and seven kettles, a practical way of getting what you want is simply to set up gift list.
+To avoid five toasters and seven kettles, a practical way of getting what you want is simply to set up a gift list.

 Department store gift lists

 A far more popular way of handling gift lists is by using the services of a particular shop or department store.
 Most major stores such as John Lewis, Not On The High Street, Debenhams and House of Fraser provide a wedding list service, where you make up your list from their stock.
 As part of the service, the store will manage your wedding list so when your guests telephone, buy online, or visit the store, the item chosen is removed from your list.
 After your wedding, the store will send you a list of who has purchased what so you know who to send your thank you letters to.

 Many companies and traditional department stores now offer online gift lists, a hugely practical and popular alternative.
 Some of the best known include Prezola, The Dining Company, My List Is Here, Our Wishing Well and Amara.
 The greatest benefit is that you can compile your wedding list from the comfort of your home, saving you the time of browsing around a store.
 Once you have made your selection, you can usually either create a list online, or mail your choices to them and they will set it up for you.
 Your guests, meanwhile, can also save the trouble of a trip or phone call and can browse your list online.